yjcyun/frontend_mentor/guru/invoice-app/README.md

 ### What I learned

 This is my very first "big" project in VueJS.
-I know this will be a challenge project since I am not comfortable with this framework.

 Learned to start a Vue project with Vite.